PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 <h3>Running RSpec</h3>
 <hr>
-Now that you have a test, it's time to run it.
+Now that you have some tests, it's time to run them.
 Thankfully, running RSpec tests involves just a single command.

 {% highlight ruby %}
 rspec
+# or specify a filename
+rspec mta_api_spec.rb
 {% endhighlight %}

 That's it!
 Run <strong>rspec</strong> in your project directory (the one containing the hidden <em>.rspec</em> file), and RSpec will run all the spec files in your <em>spec/</em> directory.

-If you want to run only the tests in a specific spec file, use the filename as an argument.
+(Note: if you want to run only the tests in a specific spec file, use the filename as an argument.)

-{% highlight ruby %}
-rspec mta_api_spec.rb
-{% endhighlight %}

 Now, what does this output?